|

 for the wolf; be his voice.
 Before his tracks are

-gone forever, never more to return.
+forever, never more to return.
 Oh, What

 sadness that would be!!!